-Get a First Look at Netflix's Heartwarming New Series Roaring Twenties - E!
+Get a First Look at Netflix's Heartwarming New Series Twentysomethings: Austin - E!
 Online

 This is essentially the Real World for a whole new world.

-An exclusive first teaser for Netflix's new docuseries, Roaring Twenties, shows eight 20-somethings, who are complete strangers, moving into one house in Austin, Texas.
+An exclusive first teaser for Netflix's new docuseries, Twentysomethings: Austin, shows eight 20-somethings, who are complete strangers, moving into one house in Austin, Texas.
 But, before you push fast forward and think this is just another hook-up reality show, hit pause on that remote.

 These young adults are here with the "goal of stepping out of their comfort zone," says 25-year-old housemate Abbey.
 Collectively they have come together to find success in life and love, while learning to navigate the "new normal" of 2020s America.